I was the third and last child. See also my Family Tree Photos Page I helped put together for my first daughter's DNA class project.

 All my father's family here spoke Spanish when they were around each other.

 My father and mother were like fire and ice, opposites attract.
+He was very extroverted, and she was very introverted.

 • I loved nature, animals, plants, bugs, rocks